dtcenter/METplotpy/metplotpy/plots/line/README.rst

 **Line plot README**

-This file describes the informaton pertaining to generating line plots in Python Plotly.
+This file describes the information pertaining to generating line plots in Python Plotly.
 The user must supply a custom configuration file indicating the text files that correspond to each line.
 One file per line, where each file is a list of x- and y-point values.